radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 2. Locate the Password Content section and check the option to Enable Dictionary Check.
 This value is stored in the pwdEnableDictionary attribute of the cn=Password Policy entry and has a value of True or False.

-3. Click **Browse** to navigate to the dictionary file.
+3. Click **Browse** to navigate to the dictionary file (see Note below).
 The value for the location of the dictionary file is stored in the pwdDictionaryFile attribute of the cn=Password Policy entry.

     >[!note] The dictionary file must be a text-formatted file containing one dictionary word per line.
+You can upload your dictionary file using Classic Control Panel > Settings Tab > Configuration > File Manager.
+You can also edit the contents of the dictionary file using File Manager.
+Then, in step 3 above, navigate to the location where you saved the dictionary file.

 4. Click **Save**.